 - 4. CCHEA or JFS shall acknowledge, in writing, receipt of the appeal within five calendar days. - 5.
 CCHEA or JFS shall contact the provider within two business days of receipt of the client's written authorization to represent the client. - 6.
-CCHEA or JFS Patient Advocacy Program shall notify the QM Unit within three business days of any appeal filed.
+CCHEA or JFS Patient Advocacy Program shall notify the QA Unit within three business days of any appeal filed. - 7.
+CCHEA or JFS evaluates the appeal and: - Ensures that the person who determines the final resolution of the appeal has had no decision-making involvement in any prior level of review.

-- 7. CCHEA or JFS evaluates the appeal and: - Ensures that the person who determines the final resolution of the appeal has had no decision-making involvement in any prior level of review. - Safeguards the client's confidentiality per all applicable laws.
-In cases where the CCHEA or JFS staff member has another existing relationship with the client or provider, that contractor's Program Director shall reassign the case or - 8.
-If the appeal is about a clinical issue, the decision-maker must also be a mental health professional with the appropriate clinical expertise in treating the client's condition.
+• Safeguards the client's confidentiality per all applicable laws.

-consult with the MHP QM Unit about conflict of interest of issues.
+In cases where the CCHEA or JFS staff member has another existing relationship with the client or provider, that contractor's Program Director shall reassign the case or consult with the BHP QA Unit about conflict of interest of issues.